dnagpal1/Candidate-Matching/README.md

 This PRD provides a clear roadmap and detailed guide for successfully developing your AI-driven hiring platform, informed by best practices from OpenAI's guidelines on building agents and the agent patterns provided in the [OpenAI Agents SDK repository](https://github.com/openai/openai-agents-python/tree/main/examples/agent_patterns).

-# Product Requirements Document (PRD)

-## 📌 Overview
-The AI-driven Hiring Platform automates and optimizes candidate and job matching by leveraging LangGraph-powered AI agents, semantic extraction, and browser automation tools.
-The platform streamlines hiring by eliminating manual search tasks, significantly enhancing efficiency and accuracy for recruiters and job seekers.

-## 🎯 Product Vision
-To create an intelligent, autonomous hiring workflow that:
-- Automates candidate and job discovery.
-- Utilizes semantic understanding and agent memory.
-- Matches candidates with roles using explainable, real-time LLM decisioning.
-- Continuously improves with feedback and observability.

----

 ## 🧠 Why LangGraph + Agentic Pattern Selection
 LangGraph introduces a powerful agentic architecture using stateful, multi-step agents and node-to-node transitions.
 This is better suited than linear pipelines or simple tool agents for our use case.